Goal 8

 *Differences in the enumeration of Aboriginal peoples in the Census makes comparison impossible.

-The unadjusted data show an upward trend in both employment and labour force participation rates over time.
-However, unadjusted rates understate the differences in labour market outcomes for Aboriginal, First Nations, and African Nova Scotian populations compared to the provincial figure.
+The unadjusted data show that overall employment and participation have trended down since 2011, except for those who identified as Black in the Census of Population.
+In general, participation and employment rates have remained below that of the total population.
+Unadjusted rates understate the differences in labour market outcomes for Indigenous, First Nations, and African Nova Scotian populations compared to the provincial figure.
 It is important to recognize that differences in demographic factors between these populations, especially age, have an important impact on how their labour market outcomes are measured.
-Aboriginal, First Nations, and African Nova Scotian communities tend to have higher shares of their populations under the age of 45, and lower shares age 45 and over compared to the province overall.
+Indigenous, First Nations, and African Nova Scotian communities tend to have higher shares of their populations under the age of 45, and lower shares age 45 and over compared to the province overall.
 Further, younger populations -- especially in the 25 to 55 age range – tend to have higher labour force participation rates compared to other age groups.
-Without considering this, the overall employment and participation rates in these racially visible groups appear to be close to the provincial figure.
+Without considering this, the overall employment and participation rates in these racially visible groups may appear to be close to the provincial figure from year to year.
 The headline indicator, age adjusted employment rates for First Nations and African Nova Scotians, compensates for these age differences to make it comparable to the province overall.

 This can be seen more clearly when looking at employment rates by age group.
 Though the total (unadjusted) employment rates are close to the provincial number, the employment rates for First Nations and African Nova Scotians are significantly lower than the provincial figure in each ten-year age group from 15 to 64 years of age.
 The gap is more pronounced for both groups between the ages of 25 and 54.
 Even though employment rates are lower for every ten-year age group, the higher share of young people in First Nations and African Nova Scotian populations pushes the total employment rate closer to the provincial total.